ankurnath/MaxCut-Bench/README.md

 ## Repository Contents

 In `solvers`, you can find the wrappers for the currently supported solvers.
 In `data`, you have to three folders for training, testing and validation.
-You have to save graph your graph in .npz format.
+You have to save your graph in .npz format.

 For using this suite, `conda` is required.
 You can download it from here : https://www.anaconda.com/download